About the Board

 - There are three Independent Directors.

-There is currently one Independent Director position vacant on the Board.
+There are currently two Independent Director positions vacant on the Board.

 Sector Director / Public Officer

-Commencing her career at the Queensland Art Gallery (QAG), Emma is passionate about the development of facilities and accessible programs that enrich people’s lives.
+Commencing her career at the Queensland Art Gallery (QAG), Emma is passionate about the development of cultural spaces and accessible programs that share stories and enrich people’s lives.
 She has a particular interest in programming, audience development and best practice.
-Emma has also managed cultural development, public art and grant programs and built expansive networks in the visual and performing arts both nationally and locally.
-She also contributes to the arts, culture and creative sector through her role as President of the Australian Museums and Galleries Association Queensland Executive Committee, a member of the Public Galleries Queensland Directors Forum, South East Queensland Cultural Workers Network, and an Associate of the Design Institute of Australia.
+Formerly Director, Redland Art Gallery, Emma has also managed cultural development, public art and grant programs, and built expansive networks in the arts, culture and creative sector both nationally and locally.
+She also contributes to the sector through her role as President of the Australian Museums and Galleries Association Queensland Executive Committee; a member of the Public Galleries Queensland Directors Forum; a Regional Arts Service Network South West projects partner; and an Associate of the Design Institute of Australia.

 Sector Director / Chairperson